 Kenya is a priority for Biovision and since 1998, the Foundation has supported a range of projects in the country, focussing in particular on the introduction of ecological methods to improve health and promote agriculture.
 The head office of the research institute icipe is located in Nairobi.
 Dr Hans Rudolf Herren was its director for 10 years and icipe now has links with some 30 countries in Africa and is Biovision’s largest partner.

 With a thousand-year-old history of migration flows bringing people of quite different cultures into the country, Kenya now has very many ethnic groups.
-At the end of 2015, it had a population of just under 46 million (www.cia.gov).
-The population is currently increasing by almost 1 million per year and almost 60% of the population are less than 24 years of age.
+At the end of 2019, it had a population of just under 53 million.
+The population is currently increasing by almost 1.5 million per year and almost 60% of the population are less than 24 years of age.

-About 25% of the population live in towns and cities and of these 3.9 million live in the capital Nairobi.
+About a quarter of the population lives in towns and cities and of these 4.7 million live in the capital Nairobi.
 As a result of the rural exodus widespread throughout Africa, the urban population has grown twice as fast as the national average.
 The projects supported by the Biovision Foundation seek to improve the economic prospects of rural communities and so stem the exodus.

-The Human Development Index of UNDP, the United Nations Development Programme, which determines prosperity on the basis of health, education and income, ranks Kenya 145th out of 187, making it slightly above the norm for the Sub-Saharan Region.
-Average life expectancy is just under 62 years.
-Child mortality has declined dramatically and is now 4%.
-However, more than 21% of the population remain undernourished (http://ghi.ifpri.org)
+The Human Development Index of UNDP, the United Nations Development Programme, which determines prosperity on the basis of health, education and income, ranks Kenya 147 out of 189, making it slightly above the norm for the Sub-Saharan Region.
+Average life expectancy is just under 66.3 years.
+Child mortality has declined dramatically and is now 3.4%.
+However, more than 26% of the population remain undernourished.

-Today, 72.2% of all those over 15 years of age can read and write, giving Kenya one of the highest levels of literacy rates in Africa (http://hdr.undp.org).
+Today, 78% of all those over 15 years of age can read and write, giving Kenya one of the highest levels of literacy rates in Africa.

 With a land area in excess of 580,000 sq. km, Kenya is 14 times the size of Switzerland.
 However, according to the National Environmental Action Plan (NEAP), only about one-sixth of the total area is suitable for farming and permanent cultivation.
 Despite its location on the Equator, the climate and vegetation is only tropical and humid on the coast and around Lake Victoria.
 Agriculture is, therefore, concentrated on the fertile uplands and a narrow strip immediately inland of the coast.

-Forests still make up 6% of the country’s land area (http://data.un.org).
+Forests still make up 7.8% of the country’s land area.
 With firewood remaining the main energy source for cooking in rural areas, these forests are under intense pressure.
-The ongoing deforestation and the widespread over-exploitation of soils and water resources also threaten a gradual destruction of what were formerly fertile areas (see Biovision Project BV EH-12 – Protecting Biodiversity).
+The ongoing deforestation and the widespread over-exploitation of soils and water resources also threaten a gradual destruction of what were formerly fertile areas (see "Local Seed Increases Biodiversity").

-Between 2005 and 2014, Kenya’s Gross Domestic Product (GDP) more than doubled.
-The economy is currently growing two to three times as fast as the population (http://data.worldbank.org).
-Despite that, the average income of about USD1,300 per person per year remains very low.
-Some 43% of the population have to survive on less than USD 2 per day and the gap in incomes between rich and poor is growing all the time.
-The Gini Index for Kenya is 47.7.
-This index provides a statistical representation of the equality or inequality in the distribution of assets or income.
-The Gini Index is 0 if wealth is distributed equally and 100 if there is maximum inequality.
+Between 2010 and 2019, Kenya’s Gross Domestic Product (GDP) almost doubled.
+The economy is currently growing two to three times as fast as the population.
+Despite that, the average income of about USD1,500 per person per year remains very low..
+59% of the population have to survive on less than USD 3 per day and the gap in incomes between rich and poor is growing all the time.
+The Gini Index for Kenya is 40.8.

 In the rural areas, most people earn their livelihood from small-scale farming and this sector employs about 60% of the national population.
-With its exports of tea, coffee, flowers and vegetables, it accounts for about 29% of the economic output (www.cia.gov).
+With its exports of tea, coffee, flowers and vegetables, it accounts for about 35% of the economic output.
 Despite the widespread poverty amongst these small-scale farmers, agriculture has the potential to significantly improve the living conditions of the entire Kenyan population.
 For that reason, Biovision has a major presence in this area, e.g. with the Push-Pull Project.

 For some time, the Kenyan economy has been unable to provide enough jobs for the school leavers crowding onto the labour market.
 In addition, many youngsters end up in poorly paid service jobs.
 Hundreds of thousands of young women work as domestic servants and any vacancies for work as guards in a security firm will attract a large number of men.
 Apart from agriculture, the security industry is the country’s largest employer.